 In 1934, when Hitler took power in Germany, many Germans fled to Prague fearing the worst.
 But in 1939 Bohemia-Moravia was conquered by the Nazis.
 The population at that time included 55,000 Jews.
 Only 7,500 survived the Nazis.
 The city is otherwise untouched by the war.

-After the war, the country became communist from 1945 to 1989 as the Soviet Union oversaw its governance.
+Then, after the war, the country became communist from 1945 to 1989 as the Soviet Union oversaw its governance.
 In 1968, the Czechoslovak communist party attempted liberalization by adopting freedom of the press, expression, and circulation.

 However, this is quickly crushed by 400,000 Warsaw Pact soldiers (USSR version of NATO).
 The USSR wanted to normalize communism across its republics.

-In 1989, as the Berlin Wall fell, the country and the city regained their democratic freedoms and independence from the USSR, with the Velvet Revolution.
+Finally, in 1989, as the Berlin Wall fell, the country and the city regained their democratic freedoms and independence from the USSR, with the Velvet Revolution.